 If you have a work permit, are a permanent resident, or hold a long-stay visa, you can apply for a wider range of services such as a cheque account, internet banking and online international funds transfer services.

-I opened my account with my passport, Non Immigrant O visa and my driver's licence.
+I opened my account with my passport, Non Immigrant O visa and my driver's license.
 This got me internet banking too.
 This was done at the Exchange Tower branch in Asoke, Bangkok.
 The rule regarding a letter from the embassy was not in place when I opened my account.

-Reader update (2017): Tim opened a deposit account with an ATM card, with only his passport and UK drivers licence.
+- Tim opened a deposit account with an ATM card, with only his passport and UK drivers license.
 No Visa.
 He went to a branch in Khon Kaen.